25.3.1 General Guidelines

 What is required of Collection employees to “search” for ESI?

 1. Once you have identified the types of ESI that you created while working the case, you should conduct a preliminary search to identify any ESI to which you have access, including on external media such as CDs or flash drives.
 For example, you should search your Microsoft Office files (Word, Excel, etc.) or Outlook folders to find all ESI that relates to the litigation.
-The employee should inform the Service point of contact of the results of the search, including the time frame during which the ESI was created and the employee’s post of duty at the time the ESI was created.
-If there are types of ESI to which you do not have access, inform the Service point of contact.
-The Service point of contact will inform Counsel so that they can notify Information Technology (IT) of the existence of this ESI.
+The employee should inform the IRS point of contact of the results of the search, including the time frame during which the ESI was created and the employee’s post of duty at the time the ESI was created.
+If there are types of ESI to which you do not have access, inform the IRS point of contact.
+The IRS point of contact will inform Counsel so that they can notify Information Technology (IT) of the existence of this ESI.

 What is required to “preserve” and “isolate” ESI?